zwave-js/node-zwave-js/packages/zwave-js/api.md

     beginHealingNetwork(): boolean;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen beginInclusion(options?: InclusionOptions): Promise<boolean>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "firmwareUpdateOTA"
+    //
+    // @deprecated
     beginOTAFirmwareUpdate(nodeId: number, update: FirmwareUpdateFileInfo): Promise<void>;
     // (undocumented)
     cancelSecureBootstrapS2(reason: KEXFailType): void;